sarveshshriyan08/VWO-login-page-module/README.md

 # tester
-This repository is made to view my software testing projects, i will be uploading the projects including test cases and everything.

-1. VWO Login page Test Case: I have written test cases for login page of https://app.vwo.com/#/login website.
-Have uploaded the excel sheet containing the same.
+In this repository i have created test cases for VWO login page module (https://app.vwo.com/#/login website).
+Please find the testcases excel sheet for reference.